-The information in a MAF animal product import health standard is presented in numerically ordered sections with descriptive titles.
+The information in MAF animal and animal product import health standards is presented in numerically ordered sections with descriptive titles.
 Sections are grouped into one of four parts, designated alphabetically.

 Part A. GENERAL INFORMATION contains sections of general interest, including those relating to the legal basis for MAF import health standards and the general responsibilities of every importer of animals and animal products.